-The Audit Committee assists the Board in overseeing the financial reporting, internal control, risk management and governance processes.
-The Audit Committee reviews the quarterly, semi-annual and year-end financial results, audit plan, audit report, functions of GIAD, status of major credit facilities granted, related party transactions, conflict of interest situations and independence of external auditors.
+The Audit Committee reviews the quarterly and year-end financial results, audit plan, audit report, functions of Group Corporate Assurance Division (GCAD), status of major credit facilities granted, related party transactions, conflict of interest situations and independence of external auditors.
 Within three months of the close of the financial year, the Audit Committee submits a written confirmation to BNM that CIMB Group has complied with BNM’s requirements on financial reporting.

 Related Party Transactions